-II.
+19 II.
 SCOPE

-All employees covered by this program, as a condition of employment, are required to abide by the terms of this program-and, as applicable, supplemental programs described in addenda to the City of Gainesville's Drug-Free Workplace Program.
-Any employee in doubt as to the requirements or procedures applicable to their situations may contact the City's Human Resources Risk Management Department for information.
+All employees covered by this program, as a condition of employment, are required to abide by the terms of this program.
+Any employee in doubt as to the requirements or procedures applicable to their situations may contact the City's Risk Management Department for information.
 Consistent with policy determinations and legal requirements, the City shall limit testing to that which is considered necessary to meet the Purpose of this Program.

-III.
+28 III.
 DRUG-FREE WORKPLACE PROGRAM DISSEMINATION

-A. The City has given a general one-time notice to all employees that the City prohibits its employees from illegally or improperly using, possessing, selling, manufacturing, or distributing drugs on its property, or while its employees are at work; that it is against City policy to report to work or to work under the influence of drugs; and that it is a condition of employment to refrain from using illegal drugs or alcohol on the job, or abusing legal drugs on or off the job such that it affects their job, and that a drug testing program is being implemented.
-At least sixty (60) days have elapse between the notice and any employee drug testing implemented pursuant to this program.

-- B. Prior to testing, all employees or applicants for employment will have been given a summary of the Drug-Free Workplace Program, a summary of the drugs which may alter or affect a drug test, a list of local employee assistance programs and a list of local alcohol and drug rehabilitation programs. - C. A notice of drug testing will be included with all job vacancy announcements for which drug testing is required.
-A notice of the City's drug testing program will also be posted in appropriate and conspicuous locations on the City's premises and copies of the program will be made available for inspection during regular business hours in the Human Resources Department.
+- A. The City has given a general one-time notice to all employees that the City prohibits its employees from illegally or improperly using, possessing, selling, manufacturing, or distributing drugs on its property, or while its employees are at work; that it is against City policy to report to work or to work under the influence of drugs; and that it is a condition of employment to refrain from using illegal drugs or alcohol on the job, or abusing legal drugs on or off the job such that it affects their job, and that a drug testing program is being implemented.
+At least sixty (60) days have elapse between the notice and any employee drug testing implemented pursuant to this program. - B. Prior to testing, all employees or applicants for employment will have been given a summary of the Drug-Free Workplace Program, a summary of the drugs which may alter or affect a drug test, a list of local employee assistance programs and a list of local alcohol and drug rehabilitation programs.